ysBach/SNU_AOclass/Assignments/HW-phot_01_apphot.md

    * NOTE: Because of the problem of matplotlib, your computer may suffer memory problem.
 So please be careful (backup your data before running the above code block) just in case.
 If that happens, you may remove the code lines which does "plotting" in the ``plotting`` function, and remove all matplotlib related code lines.
    * NOTE: If you want, you may save figure as png, but that consumes much larger disk space than PDF when enough dpi is used (e.g., ``plt.savefig("~~.png", dpi=300)``).

+5. Check the images saved (PDF files), and confirm most data has not been affected by the color term or strange stars.
+If you find something strange, or just for check, open a FITS file with DS9 and load the corresponding region file.
+(I did|I didn't)
-5. In solar system sciences, we use "reduced magnitude", which is "the magnitude of the identical object under the identical geometric configuration, if the Sun-asteroid distance is 1 au and the observer-asteroid distance is 1 au".
+6. In solar system sciences, we use "reduced magnitude", which is "the magnitude of the identical object under the identical geometric configuration, if the Sun-asteroid distance is 1 au and the observer-asteroid distance is 1 au".
 From Pogson's formula, derive the relationship between the reduced and standardized magnitude and justify the code in the previous question (no need to show derivation) (I did | I didn't).